 When tooth enamel, the hard, outer layer of your teeth, starts to erode, tooth decay results.
 Bacteria-filled plaque is constantly forming on your teeth.
 When you eat foods containing sugar, bacteria produce acid.
 If plaque isn’t brushed off teeth regularly, the acid breaks down tooth enamel.
 This results in brown stains and cavities.

 Tooth decay can range in severity.
-When left untreated, it’s a common cause of brown spots on teeth.
+When left untreated, it’s a

 When you don’t remove plaque regularly, it can harden, turning into tartar.
 Tartar can range in color from yellow to brown, and it appears along the gum line.